Ferrite-FEM/Ferrite.jl/docs/src/devdocs/reference_cells.md

 [^1]: All figures from [DefElement](https://defelement.com/) are used under
       [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-The figures are modified to follow Ferrite.jl numbering, to use (``\xi_1``, ``\xi_2``, ``\xi_3``) for the coordinate axes, and to use julia logo colors.
+The figures are modified to follow Ferrite.jl numbering, to use (``\xi_1``, ``\xi_2``, ``\xi_3``) for the coordinate axes, and to use Julia logo colors.